rpm-software-management/dnf/doc/cli_vs_yum.rst

 This command is equal to ``yum swap A B``.

+DNF provides swap command but only ``dnf swap A B`` syntax is supported

 ========================================================
  Dependency processing details are not shown in the CLI
 ========================================================